-A disk storage unit is a term that describes a storage device where NetBackup or Storage Migrator stores files and data.
+A disk storage unit is a term that describes a storage device where NetBackup or Storage Migrator stored files and data.
 A storage unit can be a location on a disk, a set of drives in a robot, or one or more single tape drives of the same type that connect to the same host.

-In the following diagram, the storage unit node is listed in the tree in the left window pane and the specific units will appear in the right pane.
+In the following diagram, you can select Storage Units in the left pane and the specific units will appear in the right pane.